You are currently viewing English Phrases Starting with ‘I’

 Origin:

-This idiom originated in the 18th century in a poem by Thomas Gray, "Ode on a Distant Prospect of Eton College," where it referred to the happiness of being unaware of future challenges.
+This phrase originated in the 18th century in a poem by Thomas Gray, "Ode on a Distant Prospect of Eton College," where it referred to the happiness of being unaware of future challenges.

 Meaning: